kamsandhu93/PySNPCheck/README.md

 for variant searching across many species.
 See usage for further details.

 ## Running the program
+There are 3 different ways to run the program:
+1. Default : Optimum.
+2. Remotely Via NCBI servers.
+3. Locally using input data sources.
+These are described in more detail bellow.

 The program can be run on the command line using the Python prompt followed by pysnpcheck.py: